John Legend clarifies reason for his fallout with Kanye West

 He told The Axe Files podcast: “[Kanye and I] aren’t friends as much as we used to be.
 I honestly think because we publicly disagreed on his running for office, his supporting Trump, I think it became too much for us to sustain our friendship, honestly.”

-Speaking to the New Yorker, Legend has now talked about how many media outlets had “mischaracterised” his comments by focussing on former POTUS Trump as the main reason for their fallout.
+Speaking to the New Yorker, Legend has now talked about how some media outlets had “mischaracterised” his comments by focussing on former POTUS Trump as the main reason for their fallout.

 “Yeah, what it got described as was, we stopped being friends because he supported Trump, which was a mischaracterisation of what I said,” he told the NY.
 “That was kind of the Rupert Murdoch version of the story – it was all over the New York Post and Fox News.